Clifford Volume and Free Fermion Volume: Complementary Scalable Benchmarks for Quantum Computers: Practical realizations of the benchmark protocols

-To perform the benchmark protocol, one must measure the expectation values of all chosen $n$-qubit Pauli operators.
-However, current quantum hardware is often limited to measurements in the computational (Pauli $Z$) basis only (accordingly, our emulated backend imposes the same constraint).
-To account for this limitation, we append a final layer of single-qubit Clifford gates that implements the necessary basis transformations.
-Specifically, we apply an $H$ gate to qubit $i$ when measuring $X_i$, an $S^\dagger$ gate followed by an $H$ gate to qubit $i$ when measuring $Y_i$, and no additional gates when measuring $I_i$ or $Z_i$, as they are already diagonal in the computational basis.
+The CLV benchmark protocol requires measuring the expectation values of the chosen $n$-qubit Pauli operators.
+Current hardware is often restricted to computational ($Z$-basis) measurements, so to accommodate this, we append a layer of single-qubit Clifford gates implementing the required basis changes: $H$ to measure $X$, $S^\dagger$ followed by an $H$ to measure $Y$, and no additional gates when measuring $Z$.
+See Fig.~\ref{fig : Clifford-Volume-Benchmark-scheme} for a schematic depiction of the CLV protocol.

 For our simulated scenarios, we defined a range of error parameters that includes realistic values—spanning from worst-case noise levels to those characteristic of near fault-tolerant devices—in order to cover the full spectrum of quantum hardware expected in the NISQ and late-NISQ eras.
-Specifically, we explored two-qubit gate error probabilities $p_{2Q}$ ranging from $10^{-2}$ to $5\cdot10^{-5}$, and measurement error probabilities $p_m$ ranging from $10^{-2}$ to $5\cdot10^{-5}$, similarly.

-Figure~\ref{fig:Clifford_selected}. shows an example of how the average expectation values of randomly selected stabilizer and destabilizer operators vary as a function of the number of qubits for the noise parameters $(\left(p_{2q}, p_{2m}\right) = \left(10^{-3}, 10^{-2}\right))$.
+Specifically, we explored two-qubit gate error and measurement error probabilities ($p_{2Q}$ and $p_m$) ranging from $10^{-2}$ to $5\cdot10^{-5}$.
+Figure~\ref{fig : Clifford_selected} shows an example of how the average expectation values of randomly selected stabilizer and destabilizer operators vary as a function of the number of qubits for the noise parameters $\left(p_{2q}, p_{2m}\right) = \left(10^{-3}, 10^{-2}\right)$.
 These data characterize the general behavior of stabilizer expectation values under noise.
 For each qubit number $n$, we sample ten random $n$-qubit Clifford unitaries, and for each Clifford instance we evaluate the expectation values of $\max\{10,n\}$ randomly selected stabilizer and destabilizer operators within the assumed noise model.
-As (n) increases, the expectation values of the stabilizer operators exhibit a gradual decay and eventually approach the predefined threshold.
+As $n$ increases, the expectation values of the stabilizer operators exhibit a gradual decay and eventually approach the predefined threshold.
 In contrast, the expectation values of the destabilizer operators remain approximately constant on average.
-At the same time, the standard deviation and extreme values of the measured distributions -- which are central to our benchmark criteria -- indicate a growing spread in the distribution as te number of qubits increases, progressively approaching the corresponding threshold values.
+At the same time, the standard deviation and extreme values of the measured distributions -- which are central to our benchmark criteria -- indicate a growing spread in the distribution as the number of qubits increases, progressively approaching the corresponding threshold values.

 It is worth noting that the condition for the destabilizer values is generally easier to satisfy than that for the stabilizers.
 This is because noise tends to reduce expectation values towards zero, and the error-free expectation values of destabilizers already fluctuate around zero.
 Nevertheless, as our criterion considers the maximum deviation within the measured values, it remains sensitive to changes in these values as well.